-Depending on the disciplinary issue and a Dean's discretion, a student may be assigned to an Extended Detention (Ext.
+Depending on the disciplinary incident and a Dean's discretion, a student may be assigned to an Extended Detention (Ext.
 Det.).
-Ext.
-Detentions are assigned Tuesdays thru Thursdays from approximately 2:45 - 5:45 PM.
-FAILURE TO SERVE AN EXT.
-DETENTION WITHOUT PRIOR NOTICE MAY RESULT IN A MINIMUM OF AN IN-SCHOOL BEHAVIOR INTERVENTION
+Extended Detentions are assigned Tuesdays thru Thursdays from approximately 2:45 - 5:45 PM.
+Failure to serve an Extended Detention without prior notice may result in additional consequences including but not limited to a Loss of Privileges (LOP) and/or a BIA.

-Out-of-School Suspension
+Out-of-School Suspension (OSS)

+Students may be suspended for up to ten days for any activity that constitutes gross disobedience or misconduct.
 Students suspended out of school will not be allowed on school grounds or at any District 87 event throughout the duration of their suspension.
 Students will be expected to complete all classroom work in a timely manner.
+Upon completing an out-of-school suspension, students will participate in a reentry meeting with members of his/her Student Intervention Team (SIT) prior to returning to classes.